 Encourage your spouse to get a secured credit card

 If you’re not comfortable adding your partner to your credit card as an authorized user, then consider encouraging them to get a secured credit card.
 A secured credit card is one that you must pay a deposit upfront for the line of credit you will receive.

 Secured credit cards may not have the extra benefits and rewards that come with a traditional credit card, but they help build credit for individuals who would usually not qualify for a credit card.

 Here are our top picks for the best secured credit cards.

 Watch your spouse’s credit utilization ratio

-In the eyes of credit card issuers, the less of your total line of credit t you are using, the more financially healthy you are.
-A good rule of thumb when it comes to your credit utilization ratio is to keep your spending at 30 percent of your total limit — or even lower if possible!
+In the eyes of credit card issuers, the less credit you are using, the more financially healthy you are.
+A good rule of thumb when it comes to your credit utilization ratio is to keep your spending at 30 percent of your total limit — or even lower if possible.